Suryakiran46/lanShare/README.md

 pip install -e .
 ```

-This will make the `lanshare` command available globally in your environment.
+This will make the `lantern` command available globally in your environment.

 ---